d-housekeeper/ptd-hook-orig/README.md

 * Prevents movies from being downloaded.
 Movies will get deleted after playing, so it won't exist on your disk even if you downloaded all assets before service shutdown.
 * Modifies Shinjuku Naraku event data to prevent it from expiring.
 (Expired Shinjuku Naraku event causes the app to crash)
 * Skips initialization of some event details to avoid crashes after changing to event details scene.
+* If enabled, changes camera position and/or hides some of UI elements when some of scenes are initialized.
+Config file is loaded every time when those scenes are initialized until you disable loading of UI mod and restart the app.
 * Creates modded apk to install those modified/added files.
 Re-installing the apk with different signing key also prevents updates from showing up on Google Play.

 ## Prerequisites